tomisqi/site/content/posts/freqass.md

 ##### Why these non-nominal RBG sizes?

-I found that this comes from the fact that RBG boudaries are kept aligned regardless of a shift in the start of the BWP (bwpStart).
-In other words, the RBGs are defined for a shift of zero in the bwpStart.
-Any RBGs that belong to a shifted bwpStart are aligned to a zero-shifted bwpStart, which means there will be RBGs that are of a different size at both ends of the BWP.<br>
+I found that this comes from the fact that RBG boundaries are kept aligned regardless of a shift in the start of the BWP (bwpStart).
+The RBGs are defined for a zero-shifted bwpStart, and any RBGs that belong to a non-zero shifted bwpStart are aligned to the zero-shifted bwpStart.<br>
 ![image3] (/images/rbg.png)<br>
  <div style="text-align:center">(left) bwpStart=0 means RBGs are equal to the nominal RBG sizes, while (right) bwpStart=2 means RBGs at both ends are different </div>